random-bits-studio/rainbowkit-use-siwe-auth/README.md

 `ConnectButton` and connect a wallet, a second modal will pop up asking you to sign a message to complete the SIWE flow.

-Next, we will explain how to check if a user has been authenticated client-side and server-side.
+To learn how to check if a user is authenticated, read on!

 ### Check to see if a user is authenticated